Store

 How Steroids Are Administered

 Steroid medications can be given in a few different ways.
 The different forms vary in how easily they dissolve or the length of time they remain in the body.
-Steroids can be administered locally and applied to the precise area where a problem exists.
+Steroids can be administered locally and applied to the area where a problem exists.
 For example, you might receive a joint injection for local joint pain.

-On the other hand, steroids can be administered systemically, throughout the body system.
+On the other hand, steroids can be administered systemically throughout the body system.
 An example of systemic steroid remedies includes medication that is delivered directly into a vein (intravenously or IV).

 Delivery methods include an inhaler, cream, liquid, nasal spray, pill, or a shot.